OJ423/terminusdb-tutorials/diff_patch/README.md

 assert after_patch == janine._obj_to_dict()
 ```

-As you see, the `after_patch` object (document) is the same as `janine`.
-In other application, you can put this document back in the database using `replace_document` to commit this change.
+As you can see, the `after_patch` object (document) is the same as `janine`.
+You can put this document back in the database using `replace_document` to commit this change.

 Diff and patch also works with JSON-LD documents: